-The Impact of the Internet on Accelerated Learning
+Exploring the impact of the Internet on Accelerated Learning methods and techniques.

 2: Accelerated Learning in the context of Emerging Technologies: